Mutual Fund Investments in Private Firms

 74 Pages Posted: 27 Mar 2017 Last revised: 4 Mar 2018

 Historically a key advantage of being a public firm was broader access to capital, from a disperse group of shareholders.
-In recent years such capital has increasingly become available to private firms as well.
+In recent years, such capital has increasingly become available to private firms as well.
 We document a dramatic increase over the past twenty years in the number of mutual funds participating in private markets and in the dollar value of these private firm investments.
-Consistent with theory, mutual funds rely heavily on the certification of intermediaries to evaluate these high information asymmetry, private firms.
 Consistent with the greater availability of capital changing the trade-off between private and public listing status, we find that mutual fund investments enable companies to stay private significantly longer.
 On the supply side, mutual funds have benefited from these investments in terms of high returns relative to various benchmarks, diversification relative to these same benchmarks, and possibly higher allocations at the time of the IPO.

 Keywords: private firm, mutual fund, IPO